lokalise/lokalise-pull-action/README.md

 - `override_branch_name` — Static branch name instead of an auto-generated one.
 Helps update the same PR across runs (e.g., always `lokalise-sync`).
 If the branch exists, it’s updated rather than recreated.
 - `force_push` — Force push to the remote branch.
 Use with caution, as it overwrites history.
 Defaults to `false`.
 - `temp_branch_prefix` — Prefix for temporary branch names (e.g., `lok` — branch starts with `lok`).
 Defaults to `lok`.
+- `override_base_branch` — Override base branch to use for the Lokalise PR (by default, the action always uses the triggering branch as a base).
+Make sure you understand what you're doing before adjusting this param; typically, it's needed only for complex/non-standard workflows like [explained in this issue](https://github.com/lokalise/lokalise-pull-action/issues/33#issuecomment-3533135731).

 ### Pull request details